tinatn29/Yb-slowing/README.md

-# IN PROGRESS - more files to be added!
+# IN PROGRESS - more files to be added

-# Yb-stimulated-slowing
+# Yb-slowing
 Numerical calculations and Monte Carlo simulations of stimulated slowing of Yb atoms with amplitude-modulated light

 ## Project Overview